Bridge number

-In the mathematical field of knot theory, the bridge number is an invariant of a knot defined as the minimal number of bridges required in all the possible bridge representations of a knot.
+In the mathematical field of knot theory, the bridge number, also called the bridge index, is an invariant of a knot defined as the minimal number of bridges required in all the possible bridge representations of a knot.

 Definition

 Given a knot or link, draw a diagram of the link using the convention that a gap in the line denotes an undercrossing.
-Call an arc in this diagram a bridge if it includes at least one overcrossing.
+Call an unbroken arc in this diagram a bridge if it includes at least one overcrossing.
 Then the bridge number of a knot can be found as the minimum number of bridges required for any diagram of the knot.
-Bridge number was first studied in the 1950s by Horst Schubert.
+Bridge numbers were first studied in the 1950s by Horst Schubert.

 The bridge number can equivalently be defined geometrically instead of topologically.

 In bridge representation, a knot lies entirely in the plane apart for a finite number of bridges whose projections onto the plane are straight lines.

-Equivalently the bridge number is the minimal number of local maxima of the projection of the knot onto a vector, where we minimize over all projections and over all conformations of the knot.
+Equivalently, the bridge number is the minimal number of local maxima of the projection of the knot onto a vector, where we minimize over all projections and over all conformations of the knot.
+In this context, the bridge number is often called the crookedness.